-Install the CPU by correctly aligning the CPU with the Slot 1 as noted in the motherboard diagram.
-Once aligned, press down on the CPU gently but firmly.
-Next, install either the 3.3 volt unbuffered EDO or SDRAM into the 168 pin DIMMs.
+Install the CPU by correctly aligning the CPU with the Socket7 as noted in the motherboard diagram.
+Once aligned, press down on the CPU gently but firmly and lock it.
+Next, install the 3.3 volt unbuffered SDRAM into the 168 pin DIMMs.
 See Sec.
 3.2 & Sec.
 3.3.